FarmBot/farmbot_os/README.md

 Usage
 =====

-Use "ruby run.rb" to start the runtime part of the software.
+Use "ruby runtime.rb" to start the runtime part of the software.
 This will read the datbase and send commands to the hardware.

 Use "ruby menu.rb" to start the interface.
 A menu will appear.
 Type the command needed and press enter.
 It is also possible to add a list of commands to the file 'testcommands.csv' and use the menu to execute the file.